MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

   - Batch ELT processing
 - Cost of storage (staging, production tables, indexes, temporary space)

-**Operate with better availability and service levels**:
+#### Operate with better availability and service levels

 - Service level agreements
 - High availability

-**Improve productively**:
+#### Improve productively

-- Tasks automated, administrative headcount
+- Tasks automated, reduced administrative headcount

-A successful data warehouse migration could therefore be interpreted as a data warehouse that runs as fast or faster and at lower cost than the legacy system you migrated from.
+A successful data warehouse migration can therefore be interpreted as a data warehouse that runs as fast or faster and at lower cost than the legacy system you migrated from.
 Assigning owners of these goals creates accountability for reaching them.
 It also ensures that testing in a proof of concept lab (as defined in the de-risking section in this guide) will be deemed successful if the tests identify ways that the goals can be achieved.

 ### Migration approach